frame-lang/frame-docs/intermediate_frame/return.rst

 ==================
-Returning Values
+Returning Interface Values
 ==================

-Frame systems have a powerful syntax to simplify returning values through the interface.
+Frame has a powerful syntax to simplify returning values through the interface.
 Although this seems like a trivial system design aspect, the compartmentalization of the machine introduces complexities into how and when this value should be set.

 Default Interface Return Value Syntax
 -------------

-As we have seen elsewhere, interface methods that return a value can declare a return type or elide it depending on the requirements of the target language.
+As we have seen, interface methods that return a value can declare a return type or elide it depending on the requirements of the target language.
 Declaring a return type for a target language that does not require one will be ignored in the generated code.